CLIP Is Also a Good Teacher: A New Learning Framework for Inductive Zero-shot Semantic Segmentation

 where $mIoU_S$ indicates the mIoU of the seen categories and $mIoU_U$ implies the mIoU of unseen categories.
 Except for the hIoU, pAcc, and mIoU for seen and unseen categories are also applied in the experiments.

-\subsection{Comparison with State of the Art}
+\subsection{Comparison with State Of The Art}

 To demonstrate the effectiveness of our proposed method, we apply three different representative backbones Swin Transformer \cite{swin}, SegNext \cite{segnext} and Segformer \cite{segformer}.
 Then we compare them with the previous state-of-the-art methods.
-The results are shown in Table. \ref{sota}.
-From Table. \ref{sota}, we can find that our methods can achieve state-of-the-art performance.
-Specifically, our methods can outperform the existing sota methods by a large margin, \ie, 2.2\%, 2.2\%, and 8.5\% for PASCAL VOC, COCO-Stuff 164k, and PASCAL Context dataset \wrt the ZegCLIP.
+The results are shown in Table \ref{sota}.
+From Table \ref{sota}, we can find that our methods can achieve state-of-the-art performance.
+Specifically, our methods can outperform the existing SOTA methods by a large margin, \ie, 2.2\%, 2.2\%, and 8.5\% in hIoU for PASCAL VOC, COCO-Stuff, and PASCAL Context dataset \wrt ZegCLIP \cite{zegclip} and DeOP \cite{DeOP}.
+Compared with ZegCLIP, our method achieves better performance in \textbf{hIoU} due to our similar performance in unseen categories and the improved performance for seen categories, indicating that our method achieves better discrimination ability.
 Meanwhile, all the backbones we use can achieve exceptional improvements.
-For example, for the Segformer the performance gains are 2.2\%, 6.9\%, and 0.4\% respectively.
-The results above clearly demonstrate the effectiveness of our proposed methods.
+The results above clearly demonstrate the effectiveness of the proposed CLIP-ZSS.

-Moreover, we evaluate the generalization capability of our proposed methods as shown in Table. \ref{generalization}.
-In a specific, we first train the model only on the seen categories of the COCO-Stuff dataset and inference on the PASCAL VOC and Context dataset.
-As shown in the table, for the PASCAL Context dataset, our methods can still achieve the SOTA performance.
-For example, with the backbone of SwinTransformer, our model suppresses 2.5\% hIoU score than the SOTA performance \wrt ZegCLIP.
-Besides, our model even outperforms the one trained on the PASCAL VOC dataset, \ie, from 85.1\% to 92.9\% in hIoU with the backbone of SwinTransformer.
-This phenomenon can be observed on all the backbones we apply, which suggests the high generalization capability of our method.